 The other features of the chart show that in the decade before the crash as the commodity boom began to peak, our Foreign Direct Investment account flipped poles so that more Canadian capital was being invested offshore than offshore capital was being invested in Canada.
-Coming out of the March 2009 Pit of Gloom with monetary policy firmly presiding over state suppression of market interest rates, the shift in polarity in the FDI needs no reason to flip back to the 1980's and '90's when more offshore investment capital came into Canada than capital leaving Canada.
+Coming out of the March 2009 Pit of Gloom with monetary policy firmly presiding over state suppression of market interest rates, the shift in polarity in the FDI has little reason to flip back to the 1980's and '90's when more offshore investment capital came into Canada than capital leaving Canada.

 Cheap capital is in search of cheap productive Labour in an effort to realize a better return on investment from exploiting the price mismatch.
 Clearly this is working as our deeply negative Balance of Trade data suggest; we buy more than we sell, hence we supply net income to entities outside our "borders" financed and subsidized by our own cheap credit and our willingness to hock the future.

-StatsCan April 2016 NOTES on 2015 FDI-FDO
+StatsCan April 2018 NOTES on 2017 FDI-FDO